2022 Buick Enclave Review, Ratings, Specs, Prices, and Photos

 Safety

-Mixed crash-test results offset the Enclave’s newly standard safety gear.
+Indeterminate crash-test results offset the Enclave’s newly standard safety gear.

 How safe is the Buick Enclave?

 It’s safer than last year’s model, now that Buick installs automatic emergency braking, active lane control, blind-spot monitors, rear parking sensors, and automatic high beams on every model.
-We give it a 7 here.
+We give it a 6 here, with crash info pending.

-It might be higher, as the IIHS recalibrates its score.
-Last year’s model had “Marginal” headlights, but the new lighting may raise the Enclave’s score.
-The NHTSA pegs it at five stars overall—with the caveat of four-star frontal-impact protection.
+The IIHS hasn't completed tests on the Enclave's headlights, so its former Top Safety Pick wins are in layaway.
+The NHTSA in the past has pegged it at five stars overall—with the caveat of four-star frontal-impact protection—but its scores too have not been updated.
 Safety options range from adaptive cruise control to a surround-view camera system, a head-up display, front parking sensors, and a rear camera mirror.

 The Enclave has limited views to the rear quarters due to seat headrests and thick roof pillars.